brightbytes/sql-cms/README.md

 - **Customer**: The Customer with which every Workflow must be associated

-- **Workflow**: A named, per-Customer collection of the following, each via a `has_many` relationship, and each described in detail below:
+- **Customer Workflow**: A named, per-Customer collection of the following, each via a `has_many` relationship, and each described in detail below:

   - Various types of SQL Transform and their TransformDependencies and TransformValidations